 As a town surrounded by water, with the bay on one side and the ocean on the other, Wellfleet is vulnerable to both sea-level rise and storm surges.
 Of the two, storm surges are the most immediate threat with four-foot surges already occurring.

-Until now, the committee has focused on “mitigation”, that is trying to reduce the amount of greenhouse gasses going into the atmosphere.
-However, given past history and current trends, even the most optimistic predictions must include both sea level rise and storm surges.
-In coordination with other town committees, we are now looking at “adaptation”, that is, planning for and dealing with the inevitable flooding due to sea level rise and storm surges.
+Until now, the committee has focused on “mitigation”, that is trying to reduce the greenhouse gasses going into the atmosphere.
+However, given past history and current trends, even the most optimistic predictions must include both sea-level rise and storm surges.
+In coordination with other town committees, we are now looking at “adaptation”, that is, planning for and dealing with the inevitable flooding due to sea-level rise and storm surges.

-Check out this map to see what a storm surge would mean to you.
+Check out this map from the Cape Cod Commission to see what a storm surge would mean to you.

 Read the 2020 Hazard Mitrigation Plan.Hazrd mirigation plan